Big Themes: Invitation to a Life-long Conversation

 • What are the “rights” of dancers who push the boundaries?

 • Do experienced dancers know to approach organizers with complaints?
 Do they feel empowered to speak up around inappropriate behavior?
-One community leader shared a story about an impromptu, quick and to-the-point intervention that he and 7 other men performed to correct one dancer’s chronic bad behavior.
+One community leader shared a story about an impromptu recruitment of 7 friends, for a quick and to-the-point intervention/confrontation that corrected one dancer’s chronic bad behavior.
 [See Dance Safety below]

 • Examples were given of adult leaders in morris dance and college programs who provide guidance and structure, but give dancers ownership, control and scope.